-Note: The 'snapshot' database created is a standard SCOPE database but only has one Release and its Count Sessions stored.
+Note: The 'snapshot' database created is a standard SCOPE database but only has one Application or one Release and its Count Sessions stored.

-To create a Snapshot database in the Project and Applications List, highlight the Release, Project or the Count Session you want to be extracted to the new database and select the Snapshot button.
+To create a Snapshot database in the Project and Applications List, highlight the Release, Project or the Count Session you want to be extracted to the new database and select the Snapshot icon.
 SCOPE will prompt you to name the new database.
-This new database can be opened with either SCOPE or SCOPE Viewer.
+This new database can be opened with either SCOPE or SCOPE Viewer^{7M}.